REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Experiment

-In this section, we visualize the local distortion information in the form of the heat map\cite{GC} to further examine the performance of the feedback hierarchy.
-We show each heat map corresponding to the output of $d'th$ feedback block in $t'th$ time step in Fig.8.
-Here, the displayed image $12949713.jpg$ is from KonIQ\cite{KonIQ}.
+In this subsection, we visualize the fine-grained distortion information in the form of the heat map\cite{GC} to further examine the performance of the feedback hierarchy.
+We show each heat map corresponding to the output of $d'th$ feedback block in $t'th$ time step in Fig. 6.
+Here, the displayed images are from KonIQ\cite{KonIQ}.
 As we can see from the longitudinal comparison, different feedback blocks possess different receptive fields.
-For example, through comparing Fig.8(a), (e) and (i), it can be concluded that the third feedback block perceives larger areas where the textures is much clearer.
+For example, by comparing Fig. 6 (a), (e), and (i), it can be concluded that the third feedback block perceives larger areas where the textures are much clearer.
 This is attributed to different scales of inputs of three feedback blocks.
-Furthermore, by horizontal comparison, it can be concluded that feedback blocks can obtained more fine-grained feature maps which is consistent with our standpoint.
-For example, through making comparisons of Fig.8 (a)-(d), we can see that heat map in $t=4$ has more heat sensitive areas (e.g. points within green boxes).
+Furthermore, by horizontal comparison, it can be concluded that feedback blocks can obtain more fine-grained feature maps, which is consistent with our standpoint.
+For example, through making comparisons of Fig. 6 (a)-(d), we can see that the heat map in $t=4$ has more heat sensitive areas (e.g., points within green boxes).
 In addition, we obtain the pMOS of the image in each time step as $79.01$ in $t=1$, $82.02$ in $t = 2$, $83.16$ in $t = 3$, and $82.13$ in $t = 4$.
 The MOS of it is $84.91$.
-This means that with the feedback going on, REQA can make more accurate prediction.
-Overall, we can conclude that the feedback hierarchy can achieves better and better features as iteration goes on.
+This means that with the feedback going on, REQA can make a more accurate prediction.
+Overall, we can conclude that the feedback hierarchy can achieve better and better features as iteration goes on.
 These features are quality-aware enough to ensure REQA obtain more fine-grained prediction result.